 Environmental requirements

-The Licensee must adopt the objectives, policies and practices relating to environmental management for the gas industry in accordance with Part B, the Australian Pipeline Industry Association Code of Environmental Practice.
+The Licensee must adopt the objectives, policies and practices relating to environmental management for the gas industry in accordance with the Australian Pipelines and Gas Association Code of Environmental Practice as amended or replaced from time to time.

+Compliance with Australian Standards

+The Licensee must comply with all relevant recognised standards and practices applicable to the operation of a gas transmission pipeline, including AS 2885 Pipelines – Gas and Liquid Petroleum.

 Annual reporting

-3.1 Additional reporting requirements
+4.1 Additional reporting requirements - ICRC

-In addition to the reporting requirements under clause 7 of this licence, the Licensee must report to ICRC on the following:
+In addition to the reporting requirements under clause 8 of this licence, the Licensee must report to the ICRC on the following:

 the amount of gas transferred from the gas transmission network to the gas distribution network at the North Watson Custody Transfer Station for the previous year;

-the number of restrictions or interruptions to the supply of gas delivered to the gas distribution network at the North Watson Custody Transfer Station;5
+the number of restrictions or interruptions to the supply of gas delivered to the gas distribution network at the North Watson Custody Transfer Station for the previous year.

+4.2 Reporting requirements – Technical Regulator

+In addition to the reporting requirements under clause 7 of this licence, the Licensee must report the following data, relating to the previous year, to the Technical Regulator:

-the amount of gas transferred from the gas transmission network to the gas distribution network at the North Watson Custody Transfer Station for the previous year;
+the amount of gas transferred from the gas transmission network to the gas distribution network at the North Watson Custody Transfer Station;

 the number of restrictions or interruptions to the supply of gas delivered to the gas distribution network at the North Watson Custody Transfer Station;